Distinguishing Ordered Phases using Machine Learning and Classical Shadows: Machine learning phase transitions

 With the data at hand, it is necessary to evaluate its structure to determine the optimal number of clusters for the K-Means algorithm.
 While several techniques are available for this evaluation, we opted to use the Elbow method \cite{syakur2018integration}, for which the "elbow" point indicates the best balance between variance explained and model complexity.
 The results are presented in Fig. \ref{Elbow}, showing the inertia values for different numbers of clusters, which is crucial for deciding how many clusters to select before running the K-Means algorithm.
 It is evident that after 4 clusters, the inertia decreases more slowly compared to the interval between 0 and 4 clusters.
 Following the approach in \cite{canabarro2019unveiling}, we run the K-Means algorithm for 3 clusters, thereby leaving the floating phase aside.

 This approach allows us to obtain the phase diagram for the ANNNI model, presented in Fig. \ref{fasesquanticas}, considering the Hamiltonian for 12 qubits.
 The result displays good agreement with the phase diagram obtained with much more numerical effort for larger system sizes \cite{Beccaria07}.
 We accurately determine the Ising transition between ordered (ferromagnetic) and disordered (paramagnetic) phases.
-The boundary between the paramagnetic phase and the antiphase falls in the region where we would expect to find the intervening gapless floating phase, which is not detected within this approach based on correlations for relatively small chains.
+The boundary between the paramagnetic phase and the antiphase falls in the region where we would expect to find the intervening gapless floating phase, which is not detected within this approach based on correlations for relatively small chains. { It is important to state this limitation explicitly: as evidenced by our negative results (for instance, at $k=4$), the floating phase cannot be isolated at $N=12$.}

+The floating phase, as a critical phase, can be identified by the characteristic power-law decay of spin correlations at long distances.
+However, due to its presence in only a narrow region of the ANNNI model’s phase diagram, it has proven notoriously difficult to detect numerically, so much so that its very existence was long debated.
+Providing unambiguous numerical evidence for the floating phase demands simulations of much longer chains, typically involving hundreds of sites, which can be achieved using density matrix renormalization group (DMRG) methods \cite{Beccaria07}.
+An interesting direction for future research is to investigate whether, when combined with DMRG data for longer chains, our method could reliably detect the floating phase and other elusive critical phases in a variety of models.